zeynep-pp/Chat-Notepad-Core/README.md

 - ✅ Improve error handling and validation across agents
 - ✅ Provide `agent_used` feedback in API responses
 - ✅ Advanced AI features: tone shift, simplification, rephrasing
 - ✅ Feedback display for agent response (e.g. "Processed by GPT")
+- ✅ LangGraph integration for advanced workflow orchestration and multi-agent coordination
+- ✅ Unit and integration test coverage for LangGraph workflow and API endpoints
+- ✅ Comprehensive test suite with pytest for reliability and maintainability

 ---